On the origin of ambiguity in efficient communication: Appendix: Ambiguity and physical irreversibility

 which means that information cannot be created during an information process.
 A negative amount of $H(X_{\Omega}|X_s)$ would imply, by virtue of equation (\ref{ShannonInfo}), a net creation of information.
 Therefore, we face the same problem.
 Indeed, if we have a computational process $\mathbf{C}$ by which $H_{\mathbf{C}}(X_{\Omega}|X_s)>0$, the reversion of such a process, with no further external help, would be a process by which the computations would generate information.
 The reversion, as we have discussed above, is only possible by the external addition of information.
+Thus the information {\em flux} can only be maintained (in the case where all computations are logically reversible) or degraded, and the same applies for the energy flux: by the second law, the energy flux can only be maintained (in the case of thermodynamically reversible processes) or degraded.

-Thus the information {\em flux} can only be mantained (in the case where all computations are logically reversible) or degraded, and the same applies for the energy flux: by the second law, the energy flux can only be mantained (in the case of thermodynamically reversible processes) or degraded.
-We can go further.
-If $\mathbf{Q}(\mathbf{P})$ is the heat generated during the physical process, physical entropy is defined as
+We can informally find a quantitative connection between the two entropies.
+If $\mathbf{Q}(\mathbf{P})$ is the heat generated during the physical process, its associated physical entropy generation is defined as